aiven/devportal/docs/tutorials/anomaly-detection.rst

         docker run fake-data-producer-for-apache-kafka-docker

-   The above command pushes IoT sensor reading events to the ``cpu_load_stats_real`` topic in your Apache Kafka® service:
+   You should now see the above command pushing IoT sensor reading events to the ``cpu_load_stats_real`` topic in your Apache Kafka® service:

    ::